The VERA History

 2001 – The White Stripes – Picture: Arnoud Heikens

 All in all, there is no reason to complain.
 What venue with a 500 guest capacity can say they have had The White Stripes, Franz Ferdinand, Modest Mouse, The Get Up Kids, Death Cab For Cutie, The Hives, The Notwist, Pinback, Les Savy Fav, The Haunted, Interpol, Editors, Elbow, Nada Surf, The Kooks, Band Of Horses, Ash, The Wombats, Blood Red Shoes, The Gaslight Anthem, Villagers, Beach House, and Black Rebel Motorcycle Club playing on their stage?

-In the future, Vera will always distinquish itself with unknown talent, new trends, and obscure sounds.
-‘Small’ beauties like DD/MM/YYYY, Japandroids, No Age, Holy Fuck, A Place To Bury Strangers, Timesbold, The Hex Dispensers, Harlem, and Beach Fossils are consistently scoring high in the poll, usually higher than the ‘bigger’ bands.
+Vera will always distinguish itself with unknown talent, new trends against the grain, and obscure sounds.
+‘Small’ beauties like DD/MM/YYYY, Japandroids, No Age, Holy Fuck, A Place To Bury Strangers, Timesbold, The Hex Dispensers, Beach Fossils, Ought, Big Ups, Die Nerven, Wand, Meat Wave, Idles and Viet Cong/Preoccupations are consistently scoring high in the Poll, usually higher than the ‘bigger’ bands.
 Vera will always honor the name that was once given to the legendary ‘Live in Vera’-collection album in 1990: Beauty in the Underworld!